 Join us for a virtual conversation with Janet Lee Berg on February 11th at 7PM!
-We will be discussing her newest book Restitution, which can be a standalone novel or paired as a series with her previous book Rembrant's Shadow.
+We will be discussing her newest book Restitution, which can be a standalone novel or paired as a series with her previous book Rembrandt's Shadow.

 Sylvie Rosenberg was once the aristocratic daughter of a prominent Dutch art dealer, until the Nazi invasion of Holland changed everything.
 Forced to part with his astonishing collection of masterpieces, her father managed to trade a Rembrandt for the lives of twenty-five family members, including Sylvie.